Of delicious burgers-The Nairobi Burger Festival 2017

 Service was swift and the burgers were served to us in no time.

-On seeing the burgers I have to admit I was disappointed.
+On seeing the burgers I have to admit that I was disappointed.
 They looked so small and the fries were on the minimal side too.
 On the plus side, they looked tasty so that kind of put my disappointment at bay.

 Both burgers were absolutely delicious.